Azrubael/241027-aws-vpro/aws-bucket/README_S3.md

                             # and arrange files into directories
 s3upload_flat.sh            # Upload predefined files to AWS S3 [bucket_name]
                             # but don't arrange files into directories
+s3role_create.py            # Python3 script to create AWS S3 bucket
+                            # with IAM policy and IAM role
+s3role_delete.py            # Python3 script to delete AWS S3 bucket with files
+                            # and after that delete IAM policy and IAM role
 ```